ColZoel/StataHelper/README.md

 # StataHelper
-## A Simplified StataHelper wrapper and Parallelization Library for Python
+## A Simplified Python wrapper and Parallelization Library for Pystata

 ### Table of Contents
 - [Installation](#installation)